scottmillers/Terraform/aws/tiers/catalyst8000v/docs/TechnicalDesign.md

 - 5.3 GiB memory
 - Up to 25 Gigabit network performance

-I will adjust the instance type as needed to meet our performance requirements.
+I will adjust the instance type as needed based on the performance.

 This [Cisco documentation](https://www.cisco.com/c/en/us/td/docs/routers/C8000V/AWS/deploying-c8000v-on-amazon-web-services/deploy-c8000v-on-amazon-web-services.html#task_1084927)  list the supported instance types.

 ## Instance Storage

-When you create an EC2 instance from the Cisco 8000V AMI in the AWS Marketplace the root volume uses a 16 GiB unencrypted gp2 volume.
+The Cisco 8000V AMI in the AWS Marketplace will create a 16 GiB  gp2 EBS volume.
 This cannot be changed.

-The Cisco Service Controller and Node I will attach a 2TB gp3 EBS volume.
+I will attach a 2TB gp3 EBS volume to both the Controller and Node.

 ## Network Bandwidth Requirements